 For providing the shadow passwords, we use pwconv command in Linux.
 The main purpose of giving Shadow passwords is to improve the overall security of the system.
-This command makes a file /etc/shadow and all passwords are changed to ‘x’ in /etc/passwd file.
+This command makes a file /etc/shadow and all passwords are changed to ‘x’ in the/etc/passwd file.

-Primary, the shadowed file entries, don’t exist in the core file, are eliminated.
+Primary, the shadowed file entries, that don’t exist in the core file, are eliminated.
 After that, the shadowed entries in the main file without ‘x’ as the password are updated.
 Any shadowed entries missing are added.
 Lastly, in the main file passwords are substituted with ‘x’.
-These are the programs that can be used for initial conversion and to shadowed file update if the core file is updated by hand.
+These are the programs that can be used for initial conversion and shadowed file updates if the core file is updated by hand.

 26. What is the virtual desktop and how we can share a program across diverse virtual desktops in Linux?